 Giving correct change.
 That is straightforward.

-But even so, in this decision it was very clear what we needed to do.
-Even though the project was over.
-Even though the client had left satisfied with our work.
+But even so, in this decision, we knew what we needed to do.
+Although the project was over.
+Obviously, the client had left satisfied with our work.
 Even though we were pocketing nothing from this mistake.
 Even though the client had no idea about this mistake and would probably not find out.
 We knew our mistake cost someone extra money.
 So what did we do?